 Nurse Faculty Loan Program

-The Nurse Faculty Loan Program (NFLP) is a federal program designed to increase the number of nursing students who pursue careers as full-time faculty teaching in schools of nursing.
-Full-time or part-time graduate students who plan careers as nurse faculty are eligible to apply and may be eligible for up to 5 years of financial support (contingent upon ongoing federal funding and therefore subject to change).
+The NFLP is a federal program designed to increase the number of graduate nursing students who pursue careers as full-time faculty teaching in schools of nursing following graduation.
+Full-time or part-time graduate students who plan careers as nurse faculty are eligible to apply and may be eligible for up to 5 years of financial support (contingent upon ongoing federal funding, subject to change).

-Up to 85% of the total loan amount will be forgiven if the graduate works full time for 4 years in a nurse faculty position immediately following graduation.
+Up to 85% of the total loan amount will be forgiven if the graduate works full-time for 4 years in a nurse faculty position within 12 months following graduation.
 Faculty positions may be in any state and at any accredited nursing program (ADN, BSN, MSN, DNP, or PhD).
+PhD students who are considering postdoctoral fellowships after graduation are still eligible to apply for the NFLP, but they must commit to careers as nurse faculty following the postdoctoral experiences.

 WHAT EXPENSES DOES THE NFLP COVER?

-NFLP covers the cost of tuition, books, fees, lab expenses and other reasonable educational expenses.
-Awards may be renewable for a maximum of five years but this is contingent upon ongoing federal funding and therefore subject to change.
+NFLP funds cover the cost of tuition, books, fees, lab expenses, and other reasonable educational expenses.
+Awards may be renewable for a maximum of five years, but this is contingent upon ongoing federal funding.
 The NFLP loan may not exceed $35,500 per student for any academic period.
 The NFLP student borrower must complete the specified education component(s) for the advanced nursing degree program prior to graduating from the program.

 Funding cannot be approved for the following: